Corner Office (film)

-Corner Office is a 2022 American black comedy film directed by Joachim Back and written by Ted Kupper, based on the novel The Room by Jonas Karlsson.
+Corner Office is a 2022 American comedy drama film directed by Joachim Back and written by Ted Kupper, based on the novel The Room by Jonas Karlsson.
 The film stars Jon Hamm, Danny Pudi, Sarah Gadon and Christopher Heyerdahl.

-The film premiered at the Tribeca Film Festival on June 9, 2022.
+The film premiered at the Tribeca Film Festival on June 9, 2022 and was released in theaters on August 4, 2023.